Amish Country Casserole

 - Preheat oven to 375 degrees F. Coat a 3-quart casserole dish with cooking spray.

-- In a large soup pot, cook noodles according to package directions; drain well and return noodles to pot.
+- Meanwhile, in a soup pot, cook noodles according to package directions; drain well and return noodles to pot.
 Add ground beef mixture and remaining ingredients, except paprika; mix well.
-Place in prepared casserole dish and sprinkle with paprika.
+Place in casserole dish and sprinkle with paprika.

 - Freezer instructions: You can freeze this recipe before or after baking.
 If before, let thaw 24 hours in advance and bake at regular temperature and time.
 If after, let thaw and reheat.
 Click here for more tips on freezing this recipe.